astianmuchui/school-cms/README.md

 Has a small search engine for students table

-Has count of the entries for each table in the database
+Has count of the entries for each table in the database.

 Can make blogposts